openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func toString(): String
 ```

-Function: Gets the string representation of the current [ArrayDeque](./collection_package_class.md#class-arraydequet)\<T> instance.
+Functionality: Gets the string representation of the current [ArrayDeque](./collection_package_class.md#class-arraydequet)\<T> instance.

-The string contains each element's string representation in front-to-back order, formatted as: "[elem1, elem2, elem3]".
+The string contains the string representation of each element in the deque in front-to-back order, formatted as: "[elem1, elem2, elem3]".

-Return value:
+Return Value:

 - [String](../../core/core_package_api/core_package_structs.md#struct-string) - The resulting string.